 The key here really is the olive oil.
-Although the flavor is extremely subtle, any olive oil that doesn’t have a definitively fresh and delicious flavor will simply make the pie taste greasy.
+The flavor is extremely subtle, but oil that doesn’t have a definitively delicious flavor will make the pie taste greasy.
 Gross, right?
-Lucini is a brand I trust to provide quality olive oil for a variety of my baking and cooking needs, but it especially shines in this pie.
+Lucini is a brand I trust to provide quality olive oil for a variety of my baking and cooking needs; it especially shines in this pie.
 If you’re on the hunt for a favorite olive oil, I would highly suggest giving Lucini a try.

 I like to finish this lemon olive oil pie with freshly whipped cream.
 This is totally optional, but I think it adds a nice finishing touch to an already fab pie.
-Although I lean on pies most throughout the holidays, I think a dish like this would be perfectly delicious in the spring or summer as well.
+Although I lean on pies during holidays, this pie would be perfectly delicious in the spring or summer as well.
 It’s bright, fresh, and flavorful while still maintaining it’s status as an indulgent, rich dessert.

 Happy pie making to you all!
 I hope you’ll give this pie a try in the coming weeks!

 This post is sponsored by Lucini Italia.
 Thank you for supporting brands that make Wood and Spoon possible.

 If you like this lemon olive oil pie you should try:Print